Overview

 Preconstruction Services is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Concept budgeting tied to evolving design, site conditions, and operational priorities.
-This is tied directly to clear budgets so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Concept budgeting tied to evolving design, Hays County site conditions, and operational priorities — including EARC impervious cover limits, limestone rock excavation exposure, and utility extension costs that are not visible in a site-agnostic estimate.
+This is tied directly to clear budgets that include Edwards Plateau site conditions, EARC compliance, and Hays County permit costs rather than hiding them so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Constructability review for shell, site, utility, and turnover sequencing.
-This is tied directly to constructable design so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Constructability review for shell, site, utility, and turnover sequencing with San Marcos-specific conditions addressed: Edwards Plateau cut-and-fill variability, I-35 access permit requirements, and City of San Marcos Development Services review timelines.
+This is tied directly to constructable design that accounts for limestone subgrade variability, utility routing constraints, and TCEQ stormwater requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Package-release planning that protects long-lead procurement and early civil work.
-This is tied directly to smarter release timing so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Package-release planning that protects long-lead procurement and early civil work — including geotechnical testing schedule, structural engineering release, and utility application submission as managed milestones in the preconstruction process.
+This is tied directly to smarter release timing with preconstruction milestones tied to real permit, geotechnical, and procurement events so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Schedule development built around permitting, site access, and field readiness.
-This is tied directly to reduced field surprises so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Schedule development built around City of San Marcos and Hays County permitting, TCEQ permit submission windows, and field readiness — with spring weather windows, TXST-area seasonal demand drivers, and contractor availability in the active Central Texas market factored in.
+This is tied directly to reduced field surprises because site constraints and regulatory requirements are resolved in planning rather than discovered under production pressure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Scope clarification between owner requirements, design assumptions, and trade execution.
-This is tied directly to clear budgets so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Scope clarification between owner requirements, design assumptions, and trade execution — including EARC setbacks, karst feature avoidance, and limestone subgrade requirements that may not be reflected in out-of-market design documents.
+This is tied directly to clear budgets that include Edwards Plateau site conditions, EARC compliance, and Hays County permit costs rather than hiding them so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Value-analysis conversations focused on real buildability and performance tradeoffs.
-This is tied directly to constructable design so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Value-analysis conversations focused on real buildability and performance tradeoffs — comparing tilt-wall versus PEMB versus structural steel in terms of Hays County site conditions, supplier availability, and owner operational needs.
+This is tied directly to constructable design that accounts for limestone subgrade variability, utility routing constraints, and TCEQ stormwater requirements so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Procurement planning for steel, roofing, dock hardware, MEP systems, and specialty equipment.
-This is tied directly to smarter release timing so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Procurement planning for steel, roofing, dock hardware, MEP systems, and specialty equipment — with lead-time management tied to the San Marcos construction calendar and Central Texas subcontractor availability during peak building cycles.
+This is tied directly to smarter release timing with preconstruction milestones tied to real permit, geotechnical, and procurement events so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Decision tracking that keeps owners aware of timing-sensitive choices.
-This is tied directly to reduced field surprises so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+- Decision tracking that keeps owners aware of timing-sensitive choices — geotechnical testing authorization, permit application submission, supplier release, and City of San Marcos Development Services milestone dates all tracked against the project schedule.
+This is tied directly to reduced field surprises because site constraints and regulatory requirements are resolved in planning rather than discovered under production pressure so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process